andwn/marsdev/README.md

 Cross platform Mega Drive / 32X toolchain and Makefile abuse.

-## Installation & Usage

- 1. Download the latest release and extract it to your home directory (%USERPROFILE% in Windows)
-   * Make sure there is only one `mars` directory, not `mars/mars`

- 2. If you're just getting started, grab the `examples/sgdk-skeleton` sample and read the [SGDK Tutorials](https://github.com/Stephane-D/SGDK/wiki/Tuto-Introduction)
-   * For migrating existing projects, I am working on a guide but it is not ready yet, sorry

- 3. At this point, you should be able to run `make` your project folder to build a ROM (out.bin)
-   * Windows does not come with `make` and you will need to [install something like mingw](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows)

-## How to Build

 ### Dependencies: Windows

  * Install [MSYS2](http://www.msys2.org/) and follow the instructions on the site to update it